nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This section describes some key details on how administrative details features are implemented.

-The student administrative details feature keeps track of essential administrative student details.
-The feature comprises of the following commands,
-* `AddCommand` - Adds a student into the student list
-* `EditCommand` - Edits the details of a particular student
-* `DeleteCommand` - Deletes a particular student
-* `FindCommand` - Finds students matching certain parameters
-* `OverdueCommand` - Finds students who have overdue payments
-* `ClearCommand` - Deletes all students in the student list

 #### 6.2.1 Add Student Command

 The following describes the flow of how `AddCommand` is performed.